The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 If you want to rear and raise queen bees for your own use or even for profit, then you need to understand the various queen-raising methods that are available.

-If there was more than one queen cell, the first queen to emerge kills the other queens nipping any competition in the bud.
+If there was more than one queen cell, the first queen to emerge kills the other virgin queens nipping any competition in the bud.

-In this case, if the queen is missing altogether, the bees identify a brood that is the right age and raise another queen to replace it.
+This is the case of queenless colonies or queenless hives.
+If the queen is missing altogether, the bees identify a brood that is the right age and raise another queen to replace it.

 In order to raise queens, your mission, if you choose to accept it, is to create an environment that triggers the nurse bees to raise a queen by imitating the circumstances above.